IRus/FS2S3/README.md

 Available commands:

 * pull - will rewrite all files in directory.
-* push - will rewrite all file in s3.
+* push - will rewrite all files in s3.
 * list